 You are going to use the following technologies:

-• graphql-js - we will use the core graphql library as execution engine for our server.
+- we will use the core graphql

-• GraphiQL: A “GraphQL IDE” that allows you to interactively explore the functionality of a GraphQL API by sending queries and mutations to it.
+- a collection of utility functions for building your own GraphQL HTTP server.
+GraphiQL: A “GraphQL IDE” that allows you to interactively explore the functionality of a GraphQL API by sending queries and mutations to it.
 It’s somewhat similar to Postman which offers comparable functionality for REST APIs.
 Among other things, GraphiQL:

 You can find the code of the tutorial in this repository.